sina-programer/WiFi_Cracker/README.md

 - reach me(@dhanush_gaadu) on instagram and introduce yourself
 ## See Also:
-- [Python Mini Projects](https://github.com/sina-programer/Python-Mini-Projects) (a lot of thrilling stuff)
+- [Python Mini Projects](https://github.com/sina-programer/Python-Mini-Projects) (a lot of thrilling stuff) **CONTRIBUTIONS**
+  -major contributor is sina.f
+  -minor contributor is dhanushgaadu